crossplane-contrib/function-shell/README.md

 - `stderrField` - the path to the field where the shell standard error output should be written.

+## Examples

+This repository includes the following examples
+- echo
+- datadog-dashboard-ids
+- ip-addr-validation

-## Practical Example: Obtain Dashboard Ids from Datadog
+## Example: Obtain Dashboard Ids from Datadog

 The composition calls the `function-shell` instructing it to obtain dashboard ids from a [Datadog](https://www.datadoghq.com/) account.
-For this, the composition specifies the location of a Kubernetes secret where the `DATADOG_API_KEY` and `DATADOG_APP_KEY` environment variable values are stored.
+For this, the composition specifies the name of a Kubernetes pod environment variable called `DATADOG_SECRET`.
+This environment variable was populated with the `JSON` of a Kubernetes datadog-secret through a deploymentRuntimeConfig.
+The `JSON` includes the `DATADOG_API_KEY` and `DATADOG_APP_KEY` keys and their values.
 The Datadog API endpoint is passed in a clear text `DATADOG_API_URL` environment variable.
 The shell command uses a `curl` to the endpoint with a header that contains the access credentials.
 The command output is piped into